 Supplies to Pack When Hiking with Your Dog

 No matter the length and difficulty of your hike, there are a few things you should always bring along for your dog:

 - Water and Portable Water Bowl: Make sure you bring plenty of water for your dog to drink, along with a collapsible water bowl or water bottle so they have a way to drink it.
 Plan for at least one quart of water for every three miles of hiking.
 Never allow your dog to drink from streams, rivers, or standing water which can transmit waterborne pathogens.
 If you plan on a long hike and cannot carry the required amount of water for your pup, bring along a portable water filter or water purifying tablets.

 - Dog Food or Snacks: Dry dog food or treats are easiest to pack and carry while on a hike.
 Just like you might need to replenish your energy with a protein bar, your dog needs to as well.
 Stash a few treats or a bit of kibble in your backpack so they can refuel.
-These Power Bones by Zuke's are easy to toss in your bag.
+These Energy Bars from Plato are easy to toss in your bag.

 - Poop Bags: Remember — always pick up your dog’s poop and pack it out.
-Bring along plenty of poop bags and a larger plastic ziploc or other sealable container to store used poop bags until you can dispose of them properly.
+Bring along plenty of poop bags and a larger plastic Ziploc or use a pack-out poop bag holder to store used bags until you can dispose of them properly.

 - Extra leash: Bring an extra leash along in case your regular leash breaks, or you need to tether your dog with some extra leash length.